 The total value of pension lump sums that you can build up tax efficiently during your lifetime cannot exceed the maximum allowance set by HMRC.
-This is called the Lump Sum Allowance.
+This is called the Lump Sum Allowance and is reviewed every year.
 Importantly, the Lump Sum Allowance covers all your registered pension arrangements, for example, pension benefits from previous employers' schemes or personal pensions, not just those from the Scheme.